 About two years ago in mid-2018, I asked myself, “How many games do I own?
 How many games have I completed?
 Am I a serious gamer or a casual gamer who loves collecting?”
-My answer to all three questions was the creation of my Video Games Master List, a glorified spreadsheet that bears witness to all of the games I own and whether or not I’ve completed them.
+My answer to all three questions was the creation of the Sulzbach Video Game Library, a detailed spreadsheet listing all the games I own and whether or not I’ve completed them.
 By including a price column, I can also see if my spending is getting out of hand (hint: yes, yes it is).

 A collector I may be, but I am also determined—determined to work through my games library.
 Below is an alphabetical list of all the games I completed in 2018, along with details about the experience.
 Enjoy!

 Click a link to jump to that game:

 BoxBoy is a gem of a puzzler/platformer hybrid from HAL Laboratory, best known for its Kirby game series.
 You control a square named Qbby who can create boxes out of his head—it sounds weird but makes sense in context.
 Qbby can stack these boxes or chain them together to make unique shapes.

 The goal in each level is to reach the exit.
 Qbby isn’t especially acrobatic, so you’ll need to get creative with his boxes.
 Need to get over a ledge that’s too high?
 Make a staircase with three blocks, or get fancy with an upside-down L-shape and use it like a grappling hook.
 Qbby can retract his boxes and effectively pull himself up.
 That’s using your head!